 In all our years of backpacking and camping I have only seen eyeshine at night a couple of times, and only had my perimeter lines triggered twice.
 Both times I was backpacking in Grizzly Country of Montana.
 I have always thought the presence of several dogs is a deterrent to wild things coming too close.

-What I have always loved about backpacking is being out alone through the dusk, night time, and early morning hours - truly the best time of the day.
-You can feel the peace from nature, and I have always thought it can become part of your character. (and hoped it does)
+What I love about backpacking is being out alone through the dusk, night time, and early morning hours - truly the best time of the day.
+You can feel the peace from nature, and if you do it enough, that peace can become part of your character. (and hoped it does)

 ( .. set your youtube video to HD for the best quality - click on the tool in the bottom right to change it. )

 (click on photos below for larger image . . . - Esc or clicking outside of image will close it)